kimsavinfo/corejs-mysql/documentation/00_MAIN.md

     from: ProductTable.label,
     count: ProductTable.primaryKey
 } })
-// This return the total number of rows in the "product" table
+// This returns the total number of rows in the "product" table

 const count = await MySQLDatabase.countRows({ inputs: {
     from: ProductTable.label,
     count: ProductTable.primaryKey,
     and_price_lte: 100
 } })
-// This return the number of rows in the "product" table with their price less than and equals to 100
+// This returns the number of rows in the "product" table with their price less than and equals to 100

 const rows = await MySQLDatabase.listRows({ inputs: {
     from: ProductTable.label,